 Now, a sneak peek at the new kitchen!

-I was inspired by this kitchen I came across on pinterest (drool!), and although we obviously don’t have the same amount of space, I’d say our kitchen came in looking pretty darn good!
+I was inspired by a kitchen I came across on pinterest and although we obviously don’t have the same amount of space, I’d say our kitchen came in looking pretty darn good!

 We went with reclaimed pine hardwood flooring (reclaimed from a textiles factory in Indiana – we bought it here, thanks Kim 😉 ), and then all WHITE!